cfu288/mere-medical/libs/emr-pipeline/README.md

 `last_seen_in_directory` is.
 Any future expiry belongs in the API as a filter on that column.

-## Guardrails

-Extract rejects a directory body that does not parse, lists no tenants, or declares a total its entries do not match.
-A rejected body is not saved, so it never reaches staging.
-Publish has no checks of its own.
-The human reviewing the monthly PR's status comment is the gate.

 ## Schema

 The DDL lives in three files. `src/db/sql/warehouse.sql` holds the durable